lordrhodos/symfony-bootstrap-fosuser/README.md

-# Symfony 2.7 project with support for Twitter Bootstrap
+# Symfony 2.7 project with support for Twitter Bootstrap, FOSUserBundle and HWIOAuthBundle

 This project is a skeleton for future projects integrating several third party libraries and bundles.